Torfkopp/masterarbeit/praesentation/sections/experiment.typ

   #[
     - All 3 NAS and baseline were tested
     - CIGRE Medium Voltage Net is used
-    - NAS algorithm as defender, no attacker
+    - NAS agent as defender, no attacker
     - Task: keeping the power grid stable

     1#super[st] Experiment: